LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Library Browser Dock

 The Library Browser Dock shows blocks available from the defined libraries and allows users to insert blocks into the current drawing.
+Users select blocks from the categories...

+LibreCAD includes several libraries and additional libraries can be specified in the :ref:`Application Preferences <app-prefs>`

+|
+|
 |
 |
 |